 Cutting edge scholarship and conversations with leading LGBTQ politicians and advocates.

-QPW is a new online seminar in LGBTQ politics and public policy.
+QPW is an online seminar in LGBTQ politics and public policy.

 The Zoom address will be made available to participants ahead of each meeting.